ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

     process.exit(1);
 });
 ```
+ where `<changeme>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

  For more information on jupyter-js-services, see https://github.com/jupyterlab/services.

 3. Run the sample application.
 Enter the following command to run the Node client:
 ```